edgecollective/edge-blog/designing_within_bounds.md

 ## Small Farm Future

+(So much to say on this work.
+Absolute favorite of the moment.)

 > “Making the case for a society built around local economies, self provisioning, agricultural diversity and a shared Earth.”
 - [Blog](https://smallfarmfuture.org.uk/).
 - [Book](https://www.chelseagreen.com/product/a-small-farm-future/).